 Hookups, sex, and relationships at college

 What is going on in today’s heterosexual college scene, which features both casual “hookups” and exclusive relationships?
 How does gender structure students’ experiences?
-We’ll give you an overview, using data from the Online College Survey of Social Life (OCSLS) led by Paula England.
+We’ll give you an overview, using data from the Online College Social Life Survey (OCSLS) led by Paula England.
 This survey was taken online by more than 20,000 students from 21 four-year colleges and universities between 2005 and 2011.
 Since we’re looking at heterosexual sex and relationships, we limit our analysis to those who said they are heterosexual.

 Most students are involved in both exclusive relationships and hooking up at some point during their time in college.
 As students use the term “hookup,” it generally means that there was no formal, pre-arranged date, but two people met at a party, or in the dorm, and something sexual happened.
 Hookups can entail anything from just making out to intercourse.